Lucky2114/Digitec-Tools/README.md

 Save the file somewhere LOCALLY.
 Don't publish it!
 Export the absolute path to the json into the Environment Variable GOOGLE_APPLICATION_CREDENTIALS.

-Windows Powershell: $env:GOOGLE_APPLICATION_CREDENTIALS="C:\Users\username\Downloads\service-account-file.json"
-Login and out of your pc.
+Windows: Use the GUI.
+Everything else is buggy as hell.
+(Login and out afterwards)